Methodology

 Role of automation

-Translations and analytical summaries are produced using large language models, with a defined prompt structure that instructs the model to translate accurately, identify the analytically significant elements of each article, and assess each piece as routine reporting or as a meaningful signal.
+Translations and analytical summaries are produced using large language models, with a defined prompt structure that instructs the model to translate accurately, identify the analytically relevant elements of each article, and mark items that may warrant closer attention — shown across the site as “model-flagged.”

 Daily article translations and summaries are generated through a structured automated pipeline.
-The system uses prompts, relevance thresholds, and significance criteria to reduce overclaiming.
-Significant items, weekly editions, and flagged anomalies receive closer human review; corrections are made when errors are identified.
+The system uses prompts, relevance thresholds, and flagging criteria designed to reduce overclaiming.
+Model-flagged items, weekly editions, and flagged anomalies receive closer human review; corrections are made when errors are identified.

 What the pipeline is not